department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs/veap.md

 template: 1-topic-landing
 ---

-If you are interested in pursuing continuing-education programs, and are willing to make contributions from your military pay, the VEAP is a $2-to-$1 government-match program for educational assistance.
+If you're interested in pursuing continuing-education programs, and are willing to make contributions from your military pay, Veterans' Educational Assistance Program (VEAP) is a $2-to-$1 government-match program for educational assistance.

 <div class="call-out" markdown="1">

-### Are you eligible for benefits?
-Yes, if:
+### Can I get this benefit?

-  - You entered service for the first time between January 1, 1977, and June 30, 1985.
+You can get this benefit if you entered service for the first time between January 1, 1977, and June 30, 1985, **and**
-  - You opened and contributed to your account before April 1, 1987.
+  - You opened and contributed to your account before April 1, 1987, **and**
-  - You voluntarily contributed $25–$2700.
+  - You voluntarily contributed $25–$2700, **and**
   - You completed your first period of service and were discharged or released from service under conditions other than dishonorable.

-### Who is covered
-You
+### Who's covered?
+Veterans
 </div>

-### Available benefits
+### What benefits can I get?
-Tuition assistance
+Help paying tuition

 ------

-### How it works
+### How do I get this benefit?

+You need to apply for benefits.
+[Apply for benefits](/education/apply-for-education-benefits/).
 VEAP benefits can be applied to the following programs:

 - [Undergraduate and graduate programs](/education/gi-bill/higher-learning/)
 - [Co-op training](/education/work-learn/co-op-training/)